Showing posts with label Portugal. Show all posts

 Oranges and almonds are important local products, but I was not prepared for a slab of fish to be doused in orange (juice and pulp) and sprinkled with toasted almonds.
 ‘Oranges and fish!'
 I thought, 'No!
 No!
 Thrice No!’
 But, believe it or not, it was the best thing I ate all week.
 Like Lister’s triple fried egg, chilli, chutney sandwich it was all wrong, but perfect.

 Perhaps there is a fashion growing here.
-This year (2023) I found a restaurant offering 'swordfish with coconut and passion fruit'.
-After discovering the pleasures of fish and passion fruit in Madeira earlier this year I thought I might try it, then I read the restaurant reviews and decided not to bother.
+In 2023 I spotted a restaurant offering 'swordfish with coconut and passion fruit'.
+After discovering the pleasures of black scabbard fish and passion fruit in Madeira I thought I might try it, but then I read the restaurant's review.

 We lunched at the Atlântida at the suggestion of my (distant) cousin Ricky, long- time Algarve resident, fluent Portuguese speaker and now a Portuguese citizen.
 See Finding a Long Lost Cousin.

 Lula.
 Squid has long been a favourite of both of us.
-They were disappearing from menus a couple of years ago, but I am glad to see they are now making a strong recovery.
-This year’s squid (a portion of three) was, like, last year's eaten at the Bela Rosa in Carvoeiro.
+They were disappearing from menus a couple of years ago, but I am glad to see they are now making a recovery.
+In 2022, 2023 and (for Lynne) 2024.
+We have eaten our squid at the Bela Rosa in Carvoeiro.

 Squid at the Bela Rosa, Carvoeiro, 2022

-Perfecting squid is tricky.
-I am of the opinion that the very finest squid was served at Maria's, a breath of fresh air, proper Portugal and sensible pricing on the beach beyond Vale de Lobo/Quinta da Largo.
+Perfecting squid is tricky and Bela Rosa are doing well enough to encourage our repeated return, but the very finest squid we have eaten was served at Maria's, a breath of fresh air, proper Portugal and sensible pricing on the beach beyond tourist wonderland of Vale de Lobo/Quinta da Largo.
 After several decades of sterling service Maria sold up.
-The restaurant is still there, I believe the name is unchanged, but the new management is fully invested in the creeping Californication of the Algarve.
+The restaurant is still there, the name is unchanged, but the prices have soared under management fully invested in the creeping Californication of the Algarve.

 Fish is always best eaten within sight of the sea

 Polvo.
-We often ate Octopus, more precisely, Polvo à lagareiro in Martins Grill in Carvoeiro, Sadly Jan (Martins) Zegers died some months before this photograph was taken and Martins's Grill is no more.
+We regularly ate Octopus, more precisely, Polvo à lagareiro in Martins Grill in Carvoeiro.
+Sadly Jan (Martins) Zegers died some months before this photograph was taken and Martins's Grill has since changed hands, name and style.

 Polvo à lagareiro, Martin's Grill Carvoeiro 2019